Tiny Wolf Travels is the brainchild of this little guy:

 This blog will describe exactly that, in all the gory detail!

 Some background on us

 As we approached our late twenties, several alarming things happened all at once.
-Our friends starting getting engaged to each other, couple after couple vowing life-long commitment.
+Our friends starting getting engaged & married to each other, couple after couple vowing life-long commitment.
 They applied for mortgages and furnished new homes with joy and enthusiasm.
 We watched them build careers, growing in confidence and maturity as they flourished in the world of adulting.

 It wasn’t that our jobs were terrible.
 We actually both enjoyed our work, and we loved our hometown of Brighton.
 We lived sandwiched between a national park and the beach, and spent our weekends hiking, climbing and swimming in the sea.
 Yes Lex violently objected to the latter two activities, but aside from that life was pretty good.

 At the end of 2016 we stood atop a hill with our friends, watching fireworks explode over the city as we drank prosecco from paper cups.
 Thinking back over our year, everything fell away except for travel.
 Days in the office, hours spent commuting, even our precious weekends faded into one as we reminisced about our travel experiences.
 Looking forward to 2017, all we could think of was travel; the places we wanted to go, and all the things we wanted to do and see.
-We spent 17 days in Southern Africa in 2016, and each day of this trip burned brightly in our minds, while memories of the rest of the year generally blended together into an opaque swamp of routine.
+We spent 17 days in Southern Africa in 2016, and each day of this trip burned brightly in our minds, while memories of most of the rest of the year generally blended together into an opaque swamp of routine.